In relation to pre-exposure prophylaxis (PrEP), 2-1-1 dosing (and 2+1+1 dosing) are alternative terms for event-based dosing.

 Genes, proteins or chemicals that can act as signals for certain diseases.

-A procedure to remove a small sample of tissue so that it can be examined for

-    signs of disease.
+A procedure to remove a small sample of tissue so that it can be examined for signs of disease.

-    In a clinical trial, when the participants are unaware as to whether they are

-    receiving the experimental drug or a placebo (or another drug).
-Double blinding

-    refers to the participant, their doctor and researchers running the trial not

-    knowing which treatment is received by each group until all data have been
+When a clinical trial is blinded, the participants are unaware as to whether they are receiving the experimental drug or a placebo (or another drug).
+Double blinding refers to the participant, their doctor and researchers running the trial not knowing which treatment is received by each group until all data have been recorded.

-    recorded.
 Blinding is done to reduce bias in clinical trials.